debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 There's one known issue: possible race conditions when TCP servers are restarted.
 This isn't trivial to exploit.
 Remember, it **still** requires discovering a zero day vulnerability in one of the existing packages!
-Fixing this is planned to be done soon and by using Unix sockets.
+Fixing this is planned to be done soon by using Unix sockets.

 ## How do I know the software I download is not malware?